Lewa Safari Camp

 Horse Riding

 Lewa Safari Camp offers evening horse rides.
-You can get very close to plains game as they see you as one of their own!
+You can get very close to Plains game as they see you as one of their own!
 Horse riding is for experienced riders only.
 Although it is a gentle walk on very well behaved horses, you are in the wild.
-And therefore, need to be able to bring a situation under control when horses are spooked.
+Therefore, will need to be able to bring a situation under control if horses are spooked.
 Horse riding is subject to availability and there is an additional charge.

 Kenya Horse Riding safari